 A while after our launch we were able to secure a distribution deal with Random House and worked towards a mainstream publication date that would help us get the book in traditional bookstores.
 The new date was set for the 15th anniversary of Kurt Cobain’s death in April 2009.
 We hustled hard and it paid off with an interview on NPR’s All Things Considered, that turned into the station’s Story of the Day and a media blitz that crossed channels and borders across the world.
 Later that year we gave away signed copies at the largest book expo in the U.S. and won an Independent Publishers Award.
 It felt like such an honor to apply that silver sticker to the book covers.

 Amy Winehouse was very much alive when we mentioned her in The 27s and drew subtle comparisons to Janis Joplin’s talent, persona, and path of self-destruction.
 The day after she died, our world turned upside down with renewed interest in our book.
 TV stations such as CNN, Al Jazeera, and Vice picked us up for on-camera interviews.
 Radio stations called at all hours from across the world.
-The book was mentioned in dozens of news articles.
+The 27s was mentioned in hundreds of news articles.
 We were heartbroken that Amy died and joined The 27s.
 She was such a raw and incredible talent.
 A real and vulnerable human being who dealt with fame and fortune with dangerous excess that eventually killed her.

 The 27s is now out of print and interested readers occasionally find used copies on Amazon and eBay.
-We’ve updated the book and made it almost ready for a digital release although we have yet to set the publishing date.
+We’ve updated the manuscript and made it almost ready for a digital release although we have yet to set the publishing date.
 The story of The 27s continues!